psychemedia/middle-english-romances/sir-orfeo.md

 I love thy tender minstrelsy:
 Ask what thou wilt, and it is thine;

-" Largess I proffer for thy task ;
+" Largess I proffer for thy task;
 Speak now, what shall I give to thee? "
-" Sir," answered he, " one thing I ask ;
+" Sir," answered he, " one thing I ask;
 This — that thou wilt bestow on me
 The lady 'neath the orchard-tree
 A-slumbering in grasses deep."